JBuongio/jbuongio.github.io/_pages/LN_pictures.md

 #### Photos from the field and under the petrographic microscope:

-{% for gallery in site.data.piclist %}
+{% for piclist in site.data.piclist %}
 - [{{ piclist.description }}]({{ piclist.title }})
 {% endfor %}